anthonyjoeseph/fancy-todo-mvc/article-backups/shouldtask.md

   - https://uxdesign.cc/creating-error-messages-best-practice-in-ux-design-cda3be0f5e16
   - https://medium.com/@m.fomenko/handling-error-codes-right-a-how-to-for-product-managers-6c99a6b9bc3b

+It's important to have these conversations so you can recognize which errors are worth keeping track of separately, and which can be smushed together and handled the same way.
+Maybe most problems can be handled with a simple error popup.
+This is the advantage of using sum types, which you can read about in [the article I mentioned earlier](https://dev.to/anthonyjoeseph/fp-ts-and-even-more-beautiful-api-calls-w-sum-types-53j0).
+Sum types can relieve a lot of the burden.
+The idea is to set what granularity you need early on and to hold yourself to that as you go, modifying when necessary.

 # Conclusion

 `Task` can be cumbersome compared to `Promise` - conversion is a pain, you have to remember to invoke it, and you have to remember to handle all of its cases.

-However, the benefit is a reduction of unexpected errors and an increase in readability.
+However, the benefit is a dramatic decrease in bugs and an increase in readability.
 I think this makes `Task` a no-brainer for most projects, whether it's completely integrated, or only used sparingly.

 The rules above can help you use `Task` to its fullest advantage and without fear.
 Remember: